kashpatel/nasdaq-index-fund-tracker/README.md

 # Scotiabank Nasdaq Index Fund Price Tracker

-An overnight cron job run by Github Action's that email me everyday price of Scotiabank Nasdaq Index mutual fund.
+An overnight cron job run by Github Action which emails me everyday price of the Scotiabank Nasdaq Index mutual fund.

 ## Why?

-Matual fund prices are not real-time and only updated end of the day or overnight in some cases which makes harder to keep track of the price fluctuations.
+Matual fund prices are not real-time and only updated end of the day or overnight which makes harder to keep track of them each day.

 ## Tech Stack